-Brokers and other middlemen may use Section II to prepare information returns for 1998.
-They should not rely on the information in Section II of previous editions of Publication 1212 to prepare information returns for 1998.
+Brokers and other middlemen may use Section II to prepare information returns for 1999.
+They should not rely on the information in Section II of previous editions of Publication 1212 to prepare information returns for 1999.

-Owners of these debt instruments should not rely on the OID listed in Section II to determine (or compare) OID to be reported on their tax return.
-The amounts listed in Section II are figured without reference to the price or date at which an owner acquired the debt instrument.
-For information about determining the OID on zero coupon instruments to be reported on your tax return, see Figuring OID on Stripped Bonds and Coupons, later.
+Owners of these stripped obligations should not rely on Section II to determine (or compare) the OID to be reported on their tax return.
+The OID amounts listed in Section II are figured without reference to the price or date at which you acquired the obligation.
+For information about determining the OID on stripped obligations to be reported on your tax return, see Figuring OID on Stripped Bonds and Coupons, later.

-Section III contains short-term discount obligations.
+Section III.
+This section contains short-term discount obligations.
 Section III-A lists short-term discount obligations issued by the U.S. Treasury Department.
 These generally are referred to as Treasury bills or T-bills.
 Sections III-B through III-G contain short-term discount obligations issued by the Student Loan Marketing Association, Federal Home Loan Banks, the Federal National Mortgage Association, Federal Farm Credit Banks, Federal Home Loan Mortgage Corporation, and the Federal Agricultural Mortgage Corporation.